echamudi/cham-jp-deck/README.md

 # Cham JP Deck

-This simple code takes data from [JMdict](https://www.edrdg.org/jmdict/j_jmdict.html), [KANJIDIC](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project), and [Chinese characters decomposition](https://commons.wikimedia.org/wiki/Commons:Chinese_characters_decomposition), combines them, and generetes a CSV table that can be imported in [Anki](https://apps.ankiweb.net).
+This simple code generates CSV table from [JMdict](https://www.edrdg.org/jmdict/j_jmdict.html), [KANJIDIC](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project), and other sources.
+The CSV can be imported as a deck in [Anki](https://apps.ankiweb.net).

 ## Usage